stratus-ss/openshift-ai/docs/rendered/OpenShift_AI_CLI.md

 ```

 > [!NOTE]
 > The `oc patch` command above denotes a default `devicePlugin` config.
 This will apply the configuration, in this case time slicing, to all nodes which have a `tesla-v100-sxm2` installed.
-Working in combination with the NFD, this will apply time slicing instead of having to label nodes individually.
+Working in combination with the NFD, this will apply time slicing to all nodes with a V100 instead of having to label nodes individually.
 If you wish to follow omit the default, simply remove `"default":tesla-v100-sxm2"` from the patch command.

 #### Labeling Nodes